John Cena: In popular culture

 His catchphrase "You Can't See Me" originates from 2003 when Cena was producing his new theme song, during which he was dared by his little brother to do the yayo dance on TV, which consists of moving your head while looking into the palm of your hand.
 Cena accepted the dare, but did it in reverse by waving his hand in front of his face instead to make it look more visible to his brother.
 Over time, this evolved into his signature catchphrase "You Can't See Me".
 In mid-2015, Cena was the subject of the Internet meme "Unexpected John Cena", also known as simply "Unexpected Cena" or "IT'S JOHN CENA".
 He has also been the subject of many memes due to his "You can't see me" catchphrase, such as being invisible in photos.

 On May 10, 2021, Cena posted a video on his Weibo account, in which he sat in a car and ate ice cream while promoting the upcoming film Fast & Furious 9.
 In the video, Cena speaks Mandarin and sings into the ice cream cone as if it were a microphone.
 The video was viewed by millions of users and inspired the creation of the meme "Bing Chilling", a mishearing of bīngqílín (冰淇淋), which means ice cream and is said repeatedly in the video.

 Personal life

 Cena resides in Land O' Lakes, Florida.
 He has often said that he does not want children because he would not want to be an absentee parent due to focusing on his career.
-He is a supporter of New England based sports teams such as the Boston Celtics and New England Patriots, and enjoys reading in his spare time.
+He supports New England based sports teams such as the Boston Celtics and New England Patriots, and enjoys reading in his spare time.
+Cena revealed on an episode of The Joe Rogan Experience he is a fan of the computer game Roller Coaster Tycoon and used to play the game on his laptop during the early years of his career while traveling on the WWE bus.